-The Commission has prepared a draft 2021-2024 regional transportation improvement program (TIP).
+The Commission has approved the 2021-2024 regional transportation improvement program (TIP).
 The 2021-2024 TIP can be accessed from this link.
 The TIP is a listing of all arterial highway, public transit, and other transportation improvement projects proposed to be carried out by State and local governments over the next four years (2021-2024) in the seven county Southeastern Wisconsin Region.
 The TIP indicates the transportation system improvement priorities of State and local governments in Southeastern Wisconsin by their programming of projects to be undertaken in each of the next four years.
 Transit, arterial highway, and other improvement projects proposed to be implemented in the next four years with Federal U.S. Department of Transportation funding should be included in this program.

-The draft TIP along with public comment on the draft TIP will be reviewed by the Commission’s Advisory Committees for Transportation System Planning and Programming for the Kenosha, Milwaukee, Racine, Round Lake Beach-McHenry-Grayslake, Illinois-Wisconsin, and West Bend urbanized areas at a meeting held on December 8, 2020.
+The TIP and public comment on the TIP was reviewed by the Commission’s Advisory Committees for Transportation System Planning and Programming for the Kenosha, Milwaukee, Racine, Round Lake Beach-McHenry-Grayslake, Illinois-Wisconsin, and West Bend urbanized areas at a meeting held on December 8, 2020.
 These committees are comprised of local elected and appointed officials and agency representatives responsible for transportation system improvement, operation, and maintenance within each urbanized area.
 The TIP and public comment on the TIP were reviewed and approved by the Commission on December 9, 2020.
 More detail on the TIP review and approval process can be found here.

-The project-by-project listing of the draft 2021-2024 TIP is provided in Appendix A of the report and via an online database.
+The project-by-project listing of the 2021-2024 TIP is provided in Appendix A of the report and via an online database.
 The listing includes for each project a brief description; estimated costs; estimated levels of Federal, State, and local funding; and the State or local unit of government sponsor responsible for project implementation.

-The draft 2021-2024 TIP contains 378 projects representing a total potential investment in transportation improvements and services of $2.64 billion over the next four years.
-Of this total, $1.48 billion, or about 56 percent, is proposed to be provided in Federal aids; $803 million, or about 30.4 percent, in State funds; and $357 million, or about 13.6 percent, in local funds.
-About 31.2 percent of the four-year draft 2021-2024 TIP proposed expenditures, or about $822 million, are programmed in 2021, the first year of the TIP (as shown in the figure below).
+The 2021-2024 TIP contains 396 projects representing a total potential investment in transportation improvements and services of $2.66 billion over the next four years.
+Of this total, $1.49 billion, or about 56 percent, is proposed to be provided in Federal aids; $803 million, or about 30 percent, in State funds; and $362 million, or about 14 percent, in local funds.
+About 31.4 percent of the four year 2021-2024 TIP proposed expenditures, or about $834 million, are programmed in 2021, the first year of the TIP (as shown in the figure below).